ml-phan/population_projection/README.md

 `python population.py ..\data\12421-0003.xlsx --q {1,2,3,4,5,6}`

 Select questions using the positional argument `--question` or `--qn`.
 Acceptable options are one number in [1,2,3,4,5,6].
-The result will be displayed and saved to an image file.
+The result will be displayed and saved to an image file in `results` folder.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)